-public key cryptographic algorithms.
-A significant effort may be required in order to develop and deploy new post-quantum algorithms.
+Second, it appears that a transition to post-quantum cryptography will not be painless, as there is unlikely to be a simple "drop-in" replacement for our current public key cryptographic algorithms.
+A significant effort will be required in order to develop, standardize, and deploy new post-quantum algorithms.
 In addition, this transition needs to take place well before any large-scale quantum computers are built, so that any information which is later compromised by quantum cryptanalysis is no longer sensitive when that compromise occurs.
 Therefore, it is desirable to plan for this transition early.